Wilson-Ochieng/Wilson-Ochieng/README.md

 ### Wilson Ochieng
 <br>
-A a goal oriented  Software Developer and Tester  with industry experience in designing, developing, deploying and maintaining web applications that deliver value.
+A a goal oriented  Software Developer and Tester  with industry experience in designing, developing, deploying and maintaining mobile and web applications that deliver value.

 ## 💼 Technical Skills